erikoui/BNHSA_Z/README.md

 npm run build
 ```

-Main entry point is `src_fe/public/electron.js`
+Main entry point is: `src_fe/public/electron.js`

+React files are in: `src_fe/src`

 ## Running the backend
-It's supposed to be ran by the front end
+It's supposed to be ran by the front end, but for now:
 ```
 ./be.exe <input file>
 ```